GiselleSerate/basic-scraper/README.md

 # basic-scraper

-For this to work, download and install the latest Chrome Canary.
+This scraper is designed to work in vanilla Chrome.
+It might also work in other browsers, but no promises (Chrome Canary complains of circular JavaScript or something).

-Also, download the appropriate `chrome driver` and put it in the root of this repository.
+Download the appropriate Chrome driver and put it in the root of this repository.